alanlujan91/scipy_proceedings/papers/alan_lujan/comments_figs_nbs.md

 Screenshot PNG files with hand drawn markups are stored in ` .\figures\`

-## Table of Content, Jupyter Notebooks
+## Table of Contents, Jupyter Notebooks
 (in order of appearance in paper)

 ### 1. Multivariate_Interpolation.ipynb